 select sum(Sample_Float), sum(Sample_Decimal) from sample;

-Explanation: After execution of the above statement the difference between float and decimal as shown in the below screenshot as follows.
+Explanation: After executing the above statement, the screenshot below illustrates the difference between the float and decimal data types.

-The final output is different; notice here the Sample_Deciamal column is more precise.
+The final output is different; the Sample_Deciamal column is more precise here.

 MySQL Float vs Decimal Comparison Table

-We hope from this article you learn the MySQL float vs decimal.
-From the above article, we have learned the float vs decimal in mysql and we also see different examples of MySQL float vs decimal.
-From this article, we learned how and when we use the MySQL float vs decimal.
+We hope from this article; you learn the MySQL float vs. decimal.
+From the above article, we have learned the float vs decimal in MySQL, and we also see different examples of MySQL float vs decimal.
+This article taught us how and when to use the MySQL float vs decimal.